bketelsen/c9-plus/README.md

 For now what I need to integrated are as below:

-- Useful cli softwares
+- Useful apt packages
 - Cloud9
-- PHP & related repos ( try to use to the newest version)
+- PHP & related extensions ( try to use to the newest version)
 - Composer
 - Drush ( a cli tools for Drupal Projects )
 - Drupal Console ( another Drupal cli tools )
 - Laravel Installer ( a cli tools for Laravel Projects )
-- NPM taobao mirror
+- Node (nvm, nrm, latest version node and npm)
+- common used node command line tools

+## Features

+- As I tested, c9 works with php and xdebug, it's cool!
+- As a web developer, I plan to integrate all tools I love to use.

 ## Usage